hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 Calling `start` and `stop` on the `car1` object changes the state of `car1` even though those methods don't belong to `car1`.
 That shouldn't come as a surprise since we're using `car1` as the execution context for the calls.
 When we call these methods, `this` is set to `car1`, so the methods change the `started` property in `car1`.

-That's all well and good.
 We've set up a car prototype that all our car objects can inherit.
 However, we still have a small problem: *we must set the `make`, `model`, and `year` properties manually every time we create a car object*.
 Can we automate that?
 Fortunately, yes; there's more than one way.
 The most common technique uses an `init` method on the prototype object:

 ```js
 let carPrototype = {